 In 2007 I completed my Bachelor of Economics at the University of New England, graduating with Honours.
 The focus of my thesis was on Papua New Guinea’s trade, with reference to how it could be utilized to spur economic development.
 Results of the research were later published in the Pacific Economic Bulletin.

-From 2008 to 2011 I worked as a Policy Analyst in the Federal Treasury of Australia where I conducted analysis and provided policy advice on taxation policy, economic stimulus measures during the 2008 financial crisis, climate change and Australia’s economic engagement in the Pacific.
+From 2008 to 2011 I worked as an economic advisor in the Federal Treasury of Australia where I conducted analysis and provided policy advice on taxation policy, economic stimulus measures during the 2008 financial crisis, climate change and Australia’s economic engagement in the Pacific.

 In 2011 I accepted a role with the Asian Development Bank, where I led research aimed at developing quantitative methods for determining the risks posed by climate change to road infrastructure.
-A paper based on this research was subsequently presented at the in Washington DC at the National Academy of Science’s Transportation Research Board.
+A paper based on this research was subsequently presented in Washington DC at the National Academy of Science’s Transportation Research Board.

 I then worked as a private consultant where I focused on a range of projects ranging from estimating the revenue potential of public infrastructure, evaluating the efficiency of government programs and designing and evaluating a range of social welfare programs.